lucy3/gpt3_gender/README.md

 ### Gender

 We do not recommend the use of these methods for inferring the actual gender of real people.
+Please see the paper's section on gender and the other papers I cite in that section.

 - gender\_inference.py